Photo Credit: Sarah Hatton

 Looking for the best things to see and do in Banff in August?

 Summer is in full swing and it’s one of the warmest and busiest times of year in the Canadian Rockies.
-If you’re visiting Banff in August we highly recommend booking ahead to avoid disappointment on top picks from sightseeing on the Icefields Parkway, to whitewater rafting, to ATV tours.
+If you’re visiting Banff in August we highly recommend booking ahead to avoid disappointment on top picks from sightseeing on the Icefields Parkway to visiting Jasper National Park, and making sure you allow time for enjoying mountain views from Banff’s best patios.

 1. Travel along the Icefields Parkway

 Constantly rated among the world’s most scenic drives is the Icefields Parkway – this glacier-capped drive has some of the most stunning viewpoints, glacial lakes, and icefields you’ll find in the Rocky Mountains.
-Our Columbia Icefield Parkway Tour will take you here – this trip, among others, takes you to scenic points with the interpretation, history, and knowledge you come to expect from us.
+Our Columbia Icefield Parkway Tour will take you here, around halfway down this famous highway crossing into Jasper National Park.
+This trip, among others, takes you to scenic points with the interpretation, history, and knowledge you come to expect from us.
 And if you decide to self-drive, we recommend the GyPSy Guide Icefield Parkway App.

 After the highway, take to the waterways – whitewater rafting on the Kananaskis River and Horseshoe Canyon are both just 45 minutes from Banff and Calgary.
 The Kananaskis River is dam controlled and perfect for families as you explore gentler rapids without sacrificing the scenery or embrace your inner daredevil and try the optional cliff jump on the Horseshoe Canyon rafting trip.
 Keen for a wilder ride?
 Travel to Golden where the Kicking Horse River is raging and offering those world-class rapids it’s famous for.